-The extreme response may be linked to a single event—a flood or fire, marriage, divorce, starting school, losing a job or starting a new job—or to the concurrence of multiple events, such as marital problems coinciding with difficult business challenges.
+The extreme response may be linked to a single event—a flood or fire, marriage, divorce, starting school, losing a job, or starting a new job—or to the concurrence of multiple events, such as marital problems coinciding with difficult business challenges.
 Stressors may be recurrent events, such as a child repeatedly witnessing his or her parents fighting, or continuous, such as living in a crime-ridden neighborhood.

 Adjustment disorder involves the development of emotional or behavioral symptoms in response to an identifiable stressor (or stressors) occurring within three months of the onset of the stressor and lasting no longer than six months after the stressor has ended.
+These symptoms may include: